 Students who study abroad for a semester or year continue to pay their tuition and fees to Lehigh, which means they can apply their existing financial aid package to their international experience.
 Program fees, travel costs and living expenses depend on the program and location.
-For help planning, review the Study Abroad Budget Worksheet (pdf) or work with your study abroad advisor to develop a budget.
+Study abroad advisors will work individually with students to understand costs and create a budget.

 There are many grants and scholarships available and your study abroad advisor can help you.

 Program cost: $3,000-$9,000